 FIRE PREVENTION SYSTEM

-- Detects hot spots long before a dangerous situation, avoiding material damage, threats to life, and loss of profit
+- Detects hot spots long before a dangerous situation arises, hence avoiding material damage, stop of production process and threats to life

-Electrical fires every year become a cause of terrible consequences for all kinds of facilities.
-Industrial disasters result in huge financial losses with damages done by the fire and production downtime.
-In the worst cases, fire costs the lives of people.
-In most cases, the reason for fires is faults in the electrical network.
-Contact connections (especially connections made on-site) in MV and LV are always the most problematic points of the electrical network due to possible loosening.
-It can be caused by improper tightening torque during the assembly process or constant vibrations over time.
+In practice, the most common cause of fire and damage to equipment in electrical panels are loose connections, especially those made on site.
+The connection may become loosened due to improper tightening torque during assembly, constant vibration, corrosion or mechanical wear of moving contacts, such as withdrawable contacts of a circuit breaker.
 Another reason which can lead to a worsening of the contact condition is temperature cycling through the day.
 Heating at high current and cooling at low current causes expansion and contraction of contact and may lead to contact loss.
 And even if an insufficiently tightened connection can still provide an acceptable level of mechanical reliability of the connection, it worsens electrical and thermal reliability:

 - As soon as the connection is loosened, its own resistance increases.
 This happens due to loosening the fit of contact surfaces (Bolt / Busbar, Cable lug / Busbar, etc.) This resistance causes the contact to heat up